Propagation Chemicals on Trial – Not Afiliated and Unbiased

 - Classification: Compound Fertilizer

-The donor for the rooting trial, was selected as being Apple (Malus) M26 rootstock.
-This was selected on the basis that M26 is notoriusly bad at trying to get them to root.
+The donor for the rooting trial was selected as being Apple (Malus) M26 rootstock.
+This was selected on the basis that M26 is notoriously bad at trying to get them to root.
 No good having easy rooting varieties.

-The rooting was carried out in a hot box, ie soil warming cables embeded into a 50/50 mix of composted bark chippings and perlite 6-8mm dia.
-The depth of the compost being 150mm, and only very slightly damp.
+The rooting was carried out in a hot box, ie, soil warming cables embedded into a 50/50 mix of composted bark chippings and perlite 6-8mm dia.
+The depth of the compost is 150mm, and only very slightly damp.
 Temperature was maintained at 20 deg C.

-The M26 cuttings were approx 6mm dia off previous seasons growth, taken during late December.
-The length being 25cms, with a flat cut at both ends (not sloping).
+The M26 cuttings were approximately 6mm dia off the previous season’s growth, taken during late December.
+The length is 25cms, with a flat cut at both ends (not sloping).

 All were processed in accordance with the supplied instructions.

-Instead of producing a table showing statistics, it was far easier to they all failed, with the exception on the Asprin treated hardwood cuttings.
+Instead of producing a table showing statistics, it was far easier to they all failed, with the exception of the Aspirin-treated hardwood cuttings.

-As the others were a 100% failure, the Asprin ones were only about 50% success.
+As the others were a 100% failure, the Aspirin ones were only about 50% successful.
 Which was still good, but they only produced callusing and no roots.

 FUTURE.